Transport Tycoon: Transport Tycoon Deluxe

-Transport Tycoon Deluxe is an expanded and improved version of the original game.
-Although the gameplay loop is largerly unaltered.
+Transport Tycoon Deluxe is an expanded and improved version of the original game, although the gameplay loop is largely unaltered.

 The Deluxe edition has added various new game options, which includes three new environment options alongside the original Temperate climate.
 They are called Sub-Tropical, Arctic, and Toyland.
 Every terrain type introduces its own landscape, industries, buildings and vehicles.
 Supply and demands are also modified.
 Each option comes with ten pre-made maps.
 The World Editor, from the previous expansion is also included - Allowing the creation of custom maps and scenarios.
-The Martian tileset is omitted from this release.
+The Martian tileset from the previous add-on is omitted from this release.
 The start date was moved to 1950 with the new endpoint set to 2050.
 With an option to change the start date in the world editor.
 It also added network play via an IPX connection, and the music theme for the main menu was remixed.

 The updated release comes with number of in-game tweaks and features.
 Including the ability to buy land for future use, to refit existing ships and planes, funding construction of new industry and the capability to buy and sell shares of other companies, giving the player the opportunity to buyout the competition.
 Maglev trains and track were added.
-Helicopter can now be build separately at heliports.
+Helicopter can now be built separately at heliports.
 Players now also can rename their vehicles, stations and towns in-game. the Deluxe version loses many of the earlier vehicles from the original game, while adding several new types later on.
 Moreover, the vehicle names in the original game were based on real-life models, but were replaced with fictional ones in Transport Tycoon Deluxe, due to trademark issues.
 It also has improved railway signals, as the player is now allowed to build on diagonal track sections.
 The original Transport Tycoon only included bi-directional signals, permitting trains to pass in either direction, while the Deluxe edition introduced uni-directional signals, to restrict trains to a single direction of travel.

-This has significant effects on gameplay, as the original bi-directional signals could result in trains trying to travel towards each other on the same section of track.
-While this would not result in crashes on a properly signalled route, it did require either building extra track, to allow the trains to pass each other, or building a great many tracks in parallel, to avoid the problem.
-The new uni-directional signals enabled building one-way track systems, giving the player greater control over the operation of their rail network, enabling far more efficient routes, and preventing trains from trying to travel the "wrong way" on a section of track.
-By utilising both uni- and bi-directional signals, the player could now build effective switching yards, junctions, and other useful designs.